newfold-labs/wp-module-coming-soon/README.md

  setContainer( $nfd_module_container );
  ```

- ### 4. Interface
+### 4. API
-The module offers the ability to check the status of the coming soon, enable the coming soon and disable the coming soon.
+The module offers the ability to check the status of the coming soon, enable the coming soon or disable the coming soon.

-You can interact with its interface either via its service provider through the container (for PHP) or its window API (for JavaScript):
+For PHP applications, you can use its container service provider to interact with the API.

-#### Container (PHP)
+#### Container Service Provider
 ```php
 use NewfoldLabs\WP\ModuleLoader\Container;